xiaomi7732/CodeWithSaar/README.md

 # Welcome to Code w/ Saar

-* This is the codebase for my [YouTube channel: Code w/ Saar](https://www.youtube.com/channel/UCFVGdkhRh174GKg9gVEhY6A).
+* This is the codebase for my [YouTube channel: Code w/ Saar](https://www.youtube.com/c/CodewithSaar).

-You are welcome to have a converstaion with me:
+You are welcome to have a conversation with me:

-* DM/Follow me on twitter [@CodeWithSaar](https://twitter.com/CodeWithSaar).
+* Follow me on twitter [@CodeWithSaar](https://twitter.com/CodeWithSaar).
 * Join [the discord server](https://discord.gg/H8ZqDgczQb).
 * If you want, [Buy me a coffee](https://www.buymeacoffee.com/codewithsaar).